 Our lawyers assist clients in recovering compensation for injuries that arise out of medical negligence and malpractice.
 Some examples of medical negligence include:

-Because people usually do not immediately know when their treatment is incorrect, the time limitation for making a medical negligence claim is three years from the date when the negligence was first discovered.
+People usually do not know immediately when their treatment is incorrect.
+However, the time limitation for making a medical negligence claim is three years from the date when the negligence was first discovered.
 The first step in making a claim is to submit a formal complaint through the National Health Service (NHS).
 The NHS will investigate the complaint and reply with its findings.
 If the NHS or the negligent doctor, hospital or other party denies that wrongdoing has occurred, contact our solicitors for expert advice and care.

 To arrange a free consultation with one of our experienced Manchester medical negligence solicitors, call 0161 820 9613 or contact us online.
 We serve clients throughout the Greater Manchester area, and we offer solicitors who speak Punjabi and Urdu.